Trewassa

 The area around Trewassa's best hiking areas can be found at Tehidy.

-Country Parks to visit near Trewassa include Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park.
+Tehidy Country Park, Kit Hill Country Park, and Mount Edgcumbe House and Country Park are great places to visit near Trewassa if you like country parks.

-Trewassa has some unmissable airports nearby like Cornwall Airport Newquay, and Land's End Airport.
+The area around Trewassa boasts some of the best airports including Cornwall Airport Newquay, and Land's End Airport.

 Trewassa History